pragmint/open-practices/practices/enable-self-service-monitoring-dashboards.md

 ## Deciding to Pitch or Polish
 After experimenting with this practice for **[timeframe]**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
+### Fast & Measurable
+**Faster Mean Time To Recover**.
+Developers should find and confirm root cause faster when they have direct access to the data.
+This can be tracked via incident timelines in postmortems or Jira/incident tooling.

+### Fast & Intangible

+**Increased Team Confidence When Troubleshooting**.
+With control over the dashboard and direct access to the data, the team should feel more confident when troubleshooting because they have the tools they need to do their job.

 ## Supported Capabilities